Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$: Introduction

-While the theory of elliptic surfaces is a well settled and consolidated subject, in the case of elliptic threefolds there are still many interesting and open questions.
-Not only the theoretical aspects of the theory are important, but also the research of families of examples plays a central role: one of the main motivations is the close connection with the theory of strings (and in particular $F$-theory, see e.g.\ \cite{EvidenceForFTheory}), which is a physical subject whose main object of study is in fact elliptic fibrations on Calabi--Yau manifolds.
-To give two examples, in \cite{EsoleYau} the $E_6$ and $E_7$ family of elliptic Calabi--Yau threefolds are defined, and in \cite{EsoleYauD5} the authors define the $D_5$ family.\\ In this paper we will focus on a way of constructing elliptic fibrations on Calabi--Yau threefolfd.\\ A simple way to produce Calabi--Yau varieties is to consider smooth anticanonical subvarieties of some reasonable ambient space: in fact by adjunction these varieties will automatically be Calabi--Yau.
-Giving different shades to the word ``reasonable'', one has different classes of ambient spaces to try describing its anticanonical subvarieties.
+A simple way to produce Calabi--Yau varieties is to consider smooth anticanonical subvarieties of some reasonable ambient space: in fact by adjunction these varieties will automatically be Calabi--Yau.
+Giving different shades to the word `reasonable', one has different classes of ambient spaces to try describing its anticanonical subvarieties.
 In particular the class of toric Fano Gorenstein fourfolds has been deeply studied for the following reasons: \begin{enumerate} \item Since any anticanonical divisor of a Fano variety is ample, we are sure to find effective divisors in the anticanonical system; \item Gorenstein varieties may be singular, but in this case they have nice resolutions of the singularities and one can then study the anticanonical subvarieties of the resolution; \item Toric varieties are simple since most of the problems one may have to solve can be translated into a combinatorial problem, which is simpler to deal with. \end{enumerate} To each toric Fano Gorenstein fourfold is associated a reflexive $4$-dimensional polyhedron and viceversa, so the first attempt to describe the Calabi--Yau subvarieties in these ambient space is to classify all the reflexive $4$-dimensional polyhedra.
-Such a classification is known, and there are $473,800,776$ $4$-dimensional reflexive polyhedra (see e.g.\ \cite{KreuzerSkarke}, \cite{KreuzerSkarke2}).
+Such a classification is known, and there are $473,800,776$ $4$-dimensional reflexive polyhedra (see e.g.~\cite{KreuzerSkarke}, \cite{KreuzerSkarke2}).
 Among these, in \cite{Braun} the $102,581$ elliptic fibrations over $\PP^2$ are identified.

+The elliptic fibrations we will describe in this paper are anticanonical hypersurfaces in a projective bundle $Z$ over a surface $B$ of the form $Z = \PP(\cL^a \otimes \cL^b \otimes \cO_B)$ for $\cL$ an ample line bundle on $B$.
+Observe that even in the case where the base $B$ is toric, e.g.~$B = \PP^2$, the ambient bundle is typically not Fano.